|BA (Vilnius University); MA (McMaster University); PhD (The New School for Social Research)|

 Saulius Geniusas received his B.A. in Philosophy at Vilnius University (Lithuania), his M.A. in Philosophy at McMaster University (Canada), and his PhD in Philosophy at the New School for Social Research (USA).
 Since 2008 Geniusas worked as an Assistant Professor of Philosophy at James Madison University (USA), before he joined the Department of Philosophy at the Chinese University of Hong Kong in 2012.

 Geniusas’s main philosophical interests lie in 19th and 20th century continental philosophy, especially in phenomenology and hermeneutics.
 His dissertation, which he defended at the New School in 2008 and which was awarded the Hans Jonas Prize, addressed the concept of the horizon in Husserl’s phenomenology.
 His monograph, The Origins of the Horizon in Husserl’s Phenomenology, was published as Vol. 67 in the Contributions to Phenomenology series by Springer in 2012.
-Geniusas has also published more than thirty articles in a number of philosophy journals and anthologies.
+Geniusas has also published more than forty articles in a number of philosophy journals and anthologies.
 His publications generally fall under the heading of modern European philosophy.
-Over the last few years, phenomenology of pain and phenomenology of imagination constitute his main research interests.
+Over the last years, phenomenology of pain and phenomenology of imagination constitute his main research interests.

 - 现象学 (胡塞尔、海德格尤是)

 - 诠释学 (伽达玛、利科尤是)

 - 十九世纪哲学 (黑格尔、尼采尤是)